BilKoChal/BilKos-PC/README.md

 3. Edit your data (money, pokedex, evolutions, items, etc.).
 4. Click **Save Changes** in the top right to download your modified save file.

+### Installation (PWA)
+1. Open the site in Chrome or Safari.
+2. Click "Install" in the address bar (Chrome) or "Add to Home Screen" (Safari/Mobile).
+3. The app will now work offline and launch like a native application!

 ---

 ## 🧩 Technical Architecture